It seems pretty straight forward, right?

 - am I under a great deal of stress, either physical or emotional or work related stress?

 - do I have digestive issues like yeast infections, heartburn, constipation/diarrhea, indigestion, or bloating?

 - am I overweight?

 - am I eating enough?

-You may want to consider month-long saliva panels to measure estrogen and progesterone levels, along with hormone fluctuations to see if you’re ovulating and make sure hormone levels are optimized.
+You may also want to consider saliva tests to measure estrogen and progesterone levels, along with hormone fluctuations to see if you’re ovulating and make sure hormone levels are optimized.
 I offer these panels in my practice.

 LIKE WHAT YOU'VE READ?